BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-01-kubernetes-prescaling-we-open-source-our-solution.md

 The great moment has come.
 Our prescaling solution is now available on GitHub in its alpha version: https://github.com/BedrockStreaming/prescaling-exporter.

 This is the version we currently use in all our clusters.
-Let's quickly see how to set up the solution (you can find more details in the README of the repo).
+Let's quickly see how to implement the solution (you can find more details in the repo README).

 The prescaling-exporter is distributed with helm charts in order to install it in your cluster.